 Cruise Route (183km, Unsupported)

 The Cruise Route route heads south out of Ottawa to the historic town of Merrickville, then south-west through various small towns before arriving in Kingston.
-The United Church in Toledo will be offering food this year.
-Also, St. Pauls’ Anglican Community Centre in Delta will be offering food, water, and toilets.
+Note: the United Church in Toledo will not be offering food this year.
+However, St. Pauls’ Anglican Community Centre in Delta will be offering food, water, and toilets.

 Challenge Route (210km, Unsupported)